puran44/asbuilt/README.md

 # Asbuilt

-**An AI assistant for the inboxes that never got one.**
+**AI email assitant for email providers that do not natively have one**

 Gmail and Outlook are adding AI features.
-Yahoo, AOL, and the many other IMAP-based providers that small businesses still rely on mostly are not.
+Yahoo, AOL, and the many other IMAP-based providers that small businesses (specifically construction) still rely on mostly are not.
 Asbuilt connects to any IMAP inbox, organizes years of email into clean project records, and answers plain-English questions with citations back to the original emails.

 It was built for NYC specialty subcontractors (plumbers, electricians, HVAC shops), whose entire business often runs through one crowded inbox: bids, change orders, permits, submittals, and payment applications, all mixed with spam and service calls.

 ---
+## Status

+Asbuilt is an early-stage project.
+It has been developed and tested against a real NYC contractor's inbox of roughly 20,000 emails and 13,000 attachments.
+That data is private and is not included in this repository.

 ## What it does

-**Ask your inbox anything.** Type a question like *"When did the permit for Q690 expire?"* and get a short answer with clickable sources.
+**Ask your inbox anything.** Type a question like *"When did the permit for (Project) expire?"* and get a short answer with clickable sources.
 Every claim links to the email it came from, so you can check it in one click.

 **Projects organize themselves.** Asbuilt reads subjects, bodies, and attachment names to detect job identifiers, then groups every related email and document under the right project.
-It handles the messy reality of construction email, where one job can go by 8 to 16 different names (`Q690`, `PS 690`, `P.S.
-690 (Q)`, and so on).
+It handles the messy reality of construction email, where one job can go by many names due to the lack of standardization.

 **Attachments become searchable.** Text is extracted from PDFs, Word documents, and spreadsheets, so answers can come from a pay application or a submittal, not just the email that carried it.